leoafarias/neardb/README.md

     largestCity: 'New York City'
 })
 ```
-By calling *add* on the collection a document id is auto-generated
+By calling *add* on the collection, a document id is auto-generated:
 ```typescript
 nearDB.collection('states').add({
     name: 'New York',